Leigh-Salford-Manchester Bus Rapid Transit: Route

 The BRT route begins at Leigh bus station, and joins the guided section at East Bond Street.
 It proceeds through Leigh and along the converted rail alignment via Tyldesley to Newearth Road in Ellenbrook.
 An improved bus route from Atherton joins the route at Astley Street, Tyldesley.
 From Ellenbrook the route continues via bus lanes alongside the A580 East Lancashire Road, serving Worsley and Swinton before joining the A6 at Irlams o' th' Height.
 All stops along the A580 bus lanes are bus bays so that conventional stopping services can be overtaken by limited-stop expresses.
-It passes the University of Salford/Salford Crescent railway station before continuing through Manchester city centre and along bus-only lanes on Oxford Road to Manchester Metropolitan University, Manchester University and the Central Manchester Hospitals.
-Buses use Bolton Road in Salford when Broad Street is congested.
+The service passes the University of Salford/Salford Crescent railway station and the route then runs along Chapel Street on bus lanes to Salford Central station, passing through a bus-gate before continuing through Manchester city centre and along buslanes on Oxford Road to Manchester Metropolitan University, Manchester University and the Central Manchester Hospitals.

 The guided section has stops at East Bond Street, Holden Road in Leigh and Cooling Lane between Higher Folds and Squires Lane in Tyldesley, Astley Street, Hough Lane and Sale Lane in Tyldesley and Newearth Road in Ellenbrook.
 The multi-user path for walkers, horse riders and cyclists alongside the guided section provides access for emergency vehicles and maintenance.
 For cyclists the path from Tyldesley to Ellenbrook is part of the National Cycle Network Route 55.

 The route from Leigh to Central Manchester Hospitals has 36 stops and the connecting route from Tyldesley to Atherton has five.
-Park and ride facilities are provided at East Bond Street, Astley Street and Wardley (where the A580 road passes under the M60 motorway).
+Park and ride facilities are provided at East Bond Street, Astley Street and Wardley (accessed from the A580, where the road passes under the M60 motorway).